yj-motion/combinatorics/README.md

 # combinatorics
-A library for calculation related to combinatorics
+A library for calculations related to combinatorics